abumq/residue/docs/CONFIGURATION.md

 [String] One of [`never`, `hourly`, `daily`, `weekly`, `monthly`, `quarterly`, `yearly`] to specify rotation frequency for corresponding log files.
 This is rotated regardless of file size.

 Default: `never`

+#### `known_loggers`::`user`
+[String] Linux / mac user assigned to known logger.
+All the log files associated to the corresponding logger will belong to this user with `RW-R----` permissions

+Default: Current process user

 #### `known_loggers`::`archived_log_filename`
 [String] Filename for rotated or archived log file